leishanai/Lyrics_Generator_Using_LSTM/readme.md

 ```
 input: 'not afraid'    output: 'the me the me the me the me the me the me the me the me the'
 ```

+Not smart, it repeats the same words over and over.

 After 600 epochs, generated lyrics:
 ```
 20 characters